 Telephone number: +49 30 609 111 50

 TRANSPORTATION WITHIN BERLIN

 Berlin has a well-developed public transit system, taking you nearly anywhere you want to go.
-Check the Berlin route planner for information on tickets, schedules and routes of the S-Bahn, U-Bahn, trams and buses.
+Read more about Berlin's public transport for information on tickets, schedules and routes of the S-Bahn, U-Bahn, trams and buses.
 In addition, there are always taxis located within the city and the bike rentals too.